-You are about to read true first person testimonies of sex abuse in the United States military.
-A lot of the survivors do go into details about their sexual assault, rape and the military response to the rape.
-Reading these testimonies could potentially be triggering to survivors of Military Sexual Trauma or rape.
+You are about to read actual first person testimonies of sex abuse in the United States military.
+A lot of the survivors do go into details about their sexual assault, rape and the military response to the sexual violence.
+Reading these testimonies might be upsetting to survivors of sexual violence.
 Please take that into account before continue reading.

-My Duty to Speak started as a writing workshop in Cambridge, MA for Military Sexual Trauma survivors that was hosted by the Military Rape Crisis Center in November 2010.
-The day workshop was taught by some of the greatest trauma and writing specialist in the country.
-By writing about what we went through while wearing the uniform we broke the silence of abuse liberating ourselves while also might be helping someone else who is feeling the same way.
+My Duty to Speak started as a writing workshop in Cambridge, MA for Military Sexual Trauma survivors that were hosted by the Military Rape Crisis Center in November 2010.
+The day workshop was taught by some of the greatest trauma and writing specialists in the country.
+By writing about what we went through while wearing the uniform, we broke the silence of abuse liberating ourselves while also might be helping someone else who is feeling the same way.

 We are thankful for so many survivors who came forward to share their Military Sexual Trauma testimonies with us.
-As you can read from the testimonies the military response to rape is often as disturbing and horrifying as the act of rape itself.
+As you can read from the testimonies, the military response to rape is often as disturbing and horrifying as the act of rape itself.
 Want to do something to help survivors?
 Take Action and call your representatives and demand better treatment for sexual assault survivors in the military.
 Head over to change.org and sign our brand new Petition to demand better treatment to survivors of rape in the Coast Guard.
 If you are interested in sharing your testimony go to Be Heard.

 My staff and I are always available to you email me at email@example.com.
-Together we are making a difference and improving the military response to sex abuse within it ranks.
-However, there is a lot more that needs to be done and we can not do this without you, your support and your voice!
+Together we are making a difference and improving the military response to sex abuse within its ranks.
+However, there is a lot more that needs to be done, and we can not do this without you, your support and your voice!

 *My Duty To Speak is funded by the Military Rape Crisis Center and the Panayiota Bertzikis Foundation.